 The anaesthetic fee is time dependent, while the hospital fee may vary depending on which hospital you choose to have your surgery performed at.
 Your private health fund may cover some of these elements which can significantly reduce the overall costs.
 We will prepare a detailed invoice which will explain and itemise all the costs that are associated with your procedure.

 More details of the booking process, fees and cancellations are outlined in your written quote.
 As a general guide, to book surgery, a booking fee of 20% of the surgical fee due when you book in your procedure which becomes non-refundable after a 7 day cooling off period.
 This is required to secure a date for your operation in hospital and ensures the surgeon, theatre, hospital team and anaesthetist are booked exclusively for you.

-Note that all cosmetic surgery operations must be paid in full 2 weeks prior to the scheduled procedure.
+Note that all surgery must be paid in full a month prior to the scheduled procedure.
 If payment is not received by the due date, the operation will be cancelled.

 The level of coverage varies on the type of procedure, level of cover you have, your waiting periods and the exclusions of your health fund.

 We ask that patients to contact their health insurer once they have a quote from us which itemises the elements of their proposed procedure to see what cover they have.
 Due to privacy laws, Hunter Plastic Surgery can not make these enquiries on your behalf so any estimate of health fund rebates we provide are indicative only and must be confirmed by the patient before the procedure to avoid potentially significant unexpected costs.